 Case Mountain Trail is a 6.1 mile moderately trafficked loop trail located near Manchester, Connecticut that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, and mountain biking and is accessible from April until November.
+The trail offers a number of activity options and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash